 EU SPACE PROGRAMME.
-All ministries, agencies, enterprises and research organisations working together to actively influence the success of the Latvian participants in the EU space programme in a way of new projects, innovations and new business opportunities in Latvia.
+All ministries, agencies, enterprises and research organisations work together to actively influence the success of the Latvian participants in the EU Space Programme in terms of new projects, innovations and new business opportunities in Latvia.

 NETWORKS.
-The Ministry of Education and Science and the Latvian Science Council will strengthen the participation in international space and related research partnerships and networks (e.g. the European VLBI network (EVN), JIVE, ILT).
+The Ministry of Education and Science and the Latvian Science Council will strengthen the participation in international space and related research partnerships and networks (e.g. the European VLBI network (EVN), JIVE, EU SST).

 SSA.
-The Ministry of Education and Science and the Latvian Science Council support research organisations to participate in Space Situational Awareness related projects or initiatives at the European level.
+The Ministry of Education and Science and the Latvian Science Council support research organisations to participate in Space Situational Awareness related projects or initiatives at the European level (e.g. EU SST)

-Latvian companies and research organisations - Horizon Europe participants - double the number of above the threshold evaluated project proposals in space topics in the cluster "Digital industry and space" in comparison to Horizon 2020 (KPI 7)
+Latvian companies and research organisations double the number of above-the-threshold evaluated project proposals in space topics in Horizon Europe and/or other international programmes such as Interreg Europe, European Defence Fund and others (KPI 7)

-Latvian researchers are included in the core science team of ESA science mission, or are key authors of published research papers based on ESA missions or data from ESA spacecrafts (KPI 8)
+Latvian researchers are included in the core science team of an ESA science mission, or are key authors of published research papers based on ESA missions or data from ESA spacecrafts (KPI 8)